seanavery/jetson-nano-box/README.md

 echo "${LANIP}"
 ```

+It usually much more comferatable to develop over ssh with your day to day machine.
+If you need to visualize a realtime display then you will need to use the nano board directly.

 ### 2. Attach/Configure Sony IMX219 Camera Sensor

 Pretty simple to install camera into one of the two CSI ports on the jetson nano, make sure contact stripts are facing towards the device and secure the clip for stable contact.